NOAA-GFDL/fre-workflows/for-developers.md

 Therefore, if you want to invoke `fre-cli` (or any) tools from within `fre-workflows` tasks, you need to add `fre-cli` to the batch task environment.

 `cylc` provides several ways to specify the requirements of your tasks.
-One way is to set-up environments and tools within `init-script` or `pre-script` sections defined for each task.
+One way is to set up environments and tools within `init-script` or `pre-script` sections defined for each task.
 A simple example of a `pre-script` in `flow.cylc` looks like:
 ```
     [[RENAME-SPLIT-TO-PP]]